aniruddh-9/flavours/README.md

 # flavOURS

 An android application for home-food ordering.
-The main motive of the application is to provide tourists, bachelors, etc. a taste of local cuisines.
-The application facilitates direct communication between the client and the provider elimintating the usual middleman.
+The main motive of the application is to provide tourists, bachelors, etc. a taste of local cuisines at comfortable price and provide a source of income to the locals.

+#### Features

+* Client and Provider functionality in a single app
+* Client can choose the range (radius in km) to search for food providers
+* Includes chat functionality for direct communication
+* Provider can set his desired window time for accepting orders
+* Notification equipped to send the status of the order,delivery,preparation and chat
+* No Delivery

 ## Download